-When parentsâ relationships end, there are a whole host of decisions that must be made.
+When parents’ relationships end, there are a whole host of decisions that must be made.
 Where will the children live?
 Where will they go to school?
 How often will the other parent get to see the children?
 How much money must be paid for the support of the children?

+Be sure to check out our Child Custody FAQs to answer some of your questions.
 In Nevada, Child Custody is split into two separate, yet inter-related concepts: Legal Custody and Physical Custody.

-Legal custody is the right to know about what is going on in a childâs life.
-It also encompasses the right to assist in making the major decision in the childâs life â decisions such as where the child will be living, where the child will be going to school, what religion will the child practice– if any.
-In Nevada, unless there are issues involving drugs or abuse, most parents will be awarded Joint Legal Custody.
-Where drugs or abuse is involved, it may be possible for the non-abusive parent to obtain an award of Sole Legal Custody.
+Legal custody is the right to know about what is going on in a child’s life.
+It also encompasses the right to assist in making the major decisions in the child’s life–decisions such as where the child will be living, where the child will be going to school, what religion will the child practice– if any.
+In Nevada, unless there are issues involving drugs, abuse, mental illness, or criminal activity, most parents will be awarded Joint Legal Custody.
+Where extenuating circumstances are involved, it may be possible for the other parent to obtain an award of Sole Legal Custody.

 In a classic Joint Physical Custody situation, both parents have the child/children with them an approximately equal amount of time.
 Classic examples of Joint Physical Custody timeshares include:

-Week on/Week off;
+- Week on/Week off;

 - 3.5 days on/3.5 days off; or

 The Courts will permit parties to enter into almost any Joint Physical scenario they wish, so long as the children are not negatively impacted by the custodial timeshare.
 In Nevada, due in large part to the variable shifts many parents work, courts have even been known to enforce mornings for one parent and evenings for the other parent.
-Nevada will also permit parents to split custody on a 4 day/3 day basis and still permit that to be called âJoint Physical Custodyâ â even though one parent actually has the child for a little more time than the other parent.
+Nevada will also permit parents to split custody on a 4 day/3 day basis and still permit that to be called “Joint Physical Custody” even though one parent actually has the child for a little more time than the other parent.

 Physical Custody can have a whole host of ramifications for the parents.
 In addition to affecting how often a parent sees the children, it affects issues relating to Child Support, the ability to move out of state, and the ability to change custody in the future should the need arise.
-Unfortunately, many parents opt to take a âwait and seeâ approach to see if the custody issues will work themselves out.
+Unfortunately, many parents opt to take a “wait and see” approach to see if the custody issues will work themselves out.
 However, Child Custody is much too important to be left to chance.